oliviawestmacottssw/SSW.Rules.Content/rules/do-you-refactor-your-code-and-keep-methods-short/rule.md

 <!--endintro-->

-As a rule of thumb, no method should be greater than 50 lines of code.
+As a rule of thumb, no methods should be greater than 50 lines of code.
 Long-winded methods are the bane of any developer and should be avoided at all costs.
 Instead, a method of 50 lines or more should be broken down into smaller functions.